arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 1

 The Pico has a small amount of on-board memory (2 MB).
-If you want to log large amounts of data you might like to explore an external SD card module (although this may make attaching the sensor a bit harder at this point)—this will be described in future modules.
+If you want to log large amounts of data you might like to explore an external SD card module (although this may make attaching the sensor a bit harder at this point)ï¿½this will be described in future modules.

 However, as we are storing relatively small amounts of data we will restrict ourselves to the on-board flash memory.
 The code below concatenates the sensor data into a single string, adds a new line, and writes it to a text file called **environment.csv**.